-We may be unable to obtain or maintain patent protection for our products and product candidates, which could have a material adverse effect on our business.
+We may be unable to obtain or maintain patent protection for our products and product candidates, which could have a material adverse effect on our husiness

 Our commercial success will depend, in part, on obtaining and maintaining patent protection for new technologies, product candidates, products and processes and successfully defending such patents against third-party challenges.
-To that end, we file patent applications, and have been issued patents, that are intended to cover certain methods and uses of stem cells as well as compositions and methods relating to T regulatory cells and hematopoietic stem cells.
+To that end, we file patent applications, and have been issued patents, that are intended to cover certain methods and uses of human cells as well as compositions and methods relating to hematopoietic stem cells.
 These patent applications may never result in the issuance of patents.